recepgunden1/number-pronunciation/README.md

-### Girilen sayilarin okunusunu yazdiran bir program
+### PRONUNCİATİON OF THE NUMBER
+ - A program that prints the reading of entered numbers